Mabel

 Unless otherwise indicated by us, all elements of the Platform and of the Site, all content and other materials therein are owned by us (or, as applicable, our licensors) and are protected by intellectual property rights.
 For the avoidance of doubt, the visual interfaces, design, text, graphics, pictures, systems, information, data, methods, software, computer code, organization, services, all other elements and any other documentation or other ancillary material provided to you (the “Content”) are owned by us or by our licensors and are protected by copyright, patents, trademarks, design, trade secrets, any other intellectual property rights and applicable law.

-Client and You, as applicable, can use the Platform, the Site and the Content solely for the purpose of provided by these Terms.
+Client and You, as applicable, can use the Platform, the Services, the Site and the Content solely for the purpose of provided by these Terms and in accordance with all applicable laws, including, but not limited to, laws related to data (whether applicable within the United States, the European Union, or otherwise).
 However, you are not permitted to:

 • use the Platform, the Site or the Content other than for their intended purposes;